Reading Evidence Suppression Lawyers

 Issues related to evidence suppression are particularly important in drug crimes cases.
 Many drug cases turn on the legality of car searches, vehicle stops and search warrants.
 This makes it important to review the police reports and other documents carefully to be sure the evidence was legally obtained.

-Contact our office today to learn how criminal law attorney Daniel Emkey can move to suppress evidence that was illegally obtained.
+Contact our office today to learn how criminal law attorney Daniel P. Emkey can move to suppress evidence that was illegally obtained.
 We have interpreters available in all languages and accept major credit cards so that we can make the process of obtaining an attorney easy on you.
+If you'd like to learn more about our criminal defense strategies, visit our Defense Strategies page.